ergoplatform/ergodocs/docs/node/peer-management.md

 - $G \subseteq \peers$,
 - $B \subseteq \peers$.

-## Peers penalization and blacklisting\label{subsec:peers-penalization-and-blacklisting
+## Peers penalization and blacklisting

 A *penalty* is a tuple `descr`, `score`, where `descr` is a misbehaviour description, and `score` is a penalty score.